HyacinthBots/LilyBot/CONTRIBUTING.md

 which would pose issues for inclusion or distribution under the above license.

 If you do not agree with these terms, please do not submit contributions to this repository.
-If you have any questions about these terms, feel free to join the [Iris Discord server](https://discord.gg/jQJnav2jPu) and ask any questions that you may have in the the `lilybot-development` channel.
+If you have any questions about these terms, feel free to join [our discord](https://discord.gg/hy2329fcTZ) and ask any questions that you may have.

 ### Code Style